danielharrell/does_music_move/does_music_move.md

 path is proved to form a continuum---for example, in Dedekind---is by analogy to a line, undivided by time, where every point upon it is present at once.
-But it would seem that we only have the proper analogy for the continuum formed by the motion, rather than by the motion's path, when we conceive of a line divided by time, where only one point upon it is ever present at once---the point right now, so to speak.
+But it could be argued that we only have the proper analogy for the continuum of motion rather than its path, when we conceive a line divided by time, where only one point upon it is ever present at once---the point right now, so to speak.
 But how can a line prove continuous, if it is made of only one point at a time?

-This second answer thus leads to a third answer, which is found implicitly, I think, in Aristotle, and more explicitly in Bergson.
+The second answer so leads to a third answer, more philosophical than mathematical, found implicitly,
+I think, in Aristotle, and more explicitly in
+Bergson.
 It is distinguished from the first answer in taking the motion we see to be real, and from the second answer in taking this reality to involve more than just the continuity of the motion's path.
 But the promise of this answer comes at a price: for it embraces the nonsense that makes the problem a problem.
 On this answer, that is, there is indeed nothing to see, in the space where we see anything move.
 And this is because the space where we see anything move, is the space where the motion belongs to us, rather than to anything we might see outside us.
 So there *is* a motion to see, when *we* are the ones making it.

-Or to put this claim in the terms I used earlier, motion occurs in the space we inhabit, rather than in the space we observe.
-In the space we observe, we see only the continuous path of a motion, occupied at every place by the thing that moves.
+Motion, in other words, occurs in the space we inhabit, rather than in the space we observe.
+For in the space we observe, we see only the continuous path of a motion, occupied at every place by the thing that moves.
 But in the space we inhabit, we see the motion itself, which is not simply continuous, but indivisible.
 The motion in this indivisible sense stretches from the beginning of its path to the end in a single bound, as if the entire path were a single place for the moving thing to occupy.
 And we experience this indivisibility when moving ourselves.
-For in that case, we face the end of our motion at the beginning of it, and reach the end as a goal, through a path that can be divided only by changing the goal, in a motion now different from what it was, but again indivisible.
-And this is tellingly like the way we seem to move from note to note in a melody, indivisibly so we might say, since only further notes can divide the distance from note to note, but so produce a new melody out of the old one, where we move from note to note again indivisibly.
+For in that case, we face the end of our motion at the beginning of it, and reach the end as a goal.
+And the path we trace in reaching it is divided only by changing the goal, in a motion now different from what it was, but again indivisible.
+In this way motion in general is like movement in music---such as the way we move from note to note in a melody.
+For this too is indivisible, since only further notes can divide the distance from note to note, but thereby produce a new melody out of the old one, where we move again indivisibly from note to note.

-But what should we make of this answer?
+But what should we make of this last answer?
 It makes the same appeal to our inhabited sense of space that we encountered before, to make sense of the movement in music, only now to make sense of motion as such.
 Does it have the same problem?
-That is, can we know, or show, that we are not dreaming when we see anything move---most of all ourselves?
+That is, can we know, or show, that we are not dreaming when we see anything move---and most of all ourselves?

 The question put this generally might seem absurd.